PyO3/pyo3/guide/src/building_and_distribution.md

 * `PYO3_CROSS_PYTHON_VERSION`: Major and minor version (e.g. 3.9) of the target Python installation.
 This variable is only needed if PyO3 cannot determine the version to target from `abi3-py3*` features, or if `PYO3_CROSS_LIB_DIR` is not set, or if there are multiple versions of Python present in `PYO3_CROSS_LIB_DIR`.
 * `PYO3_CROSS_PYTHON_IMPLEMENTATION`: Python implementation name ("CPython" or "PyPy") of the target Python installation.
 CPython is assumed by default when this variable is not set, unless `PYO3_CROSS_LIB_DIR` is set for a Unix-like target and PyO3 can get the interpreter configuration from `_sysconfigdata*.py`.

-An experimental `pyo3` crate feature `generate-abi3-import-lib` enables the user to cross-compile "abi3" extension modules for Windows targets without setting the `PYO3_CROSS_LIB_DIR` environment variable or providing any Windows Python library files.
-It uses an external [`python3-dll-a`] crate to generate import libraries for the Stable ABI Python DLL for MinGW-w64 and MSVC compile targets.
+An experimental `pyo3` crate feature `generate-import-lib` enables the user to cross-compile extension modules for Windows targets without setting the `PYO3_CROSS_LIB_DIR` environment variable or providing any Windows Python library files.
+It uses an external [`python3-dll-a`] crate to generate import libraries for the Python DLL for MinGW-w64 and MSVC compile targets.
-*Note*: MSVC targets require LLVM binutils to be available on the host system.
+*Note*: MSVC targets require LLVM binutils or MSVC build tools to be available on the host system.
-More specifically, `python3-dll-a` requires `llvm-dlltool` executable to be present in `PATH` when targeting `*-pc-windows-msvc`.
+More specifically, `python3-dll-a` requires `llvm-dlltool` or `lib.exe` executable to be present in `PATH` when targeting `*-pc-windows-msvc`.

 An example might look like the following (assuming your target's sysroot is at `/home/pyo3/cross/sysroot` and that your target is `armv7`):